Seirō Opera

 (青楼オペラ, Seirō Opera) is a Japanese manga series written and illustrated by Kanoko Sakurakoji.
 It was serialized in Shogakukan's shōjo manga magazine Betsucomi from January 2015 to November 2019.

+Plot

+Set in the Edo period, the series focuses on Akane, a samurai's daughter who after losing her parents is sold to a brothel in the Yoshiwara red-light district.
+Akane trains in order to become a courtesan, and later gets involved with a mysterious man named Sōsuke Ōmiya.

 Publication

-Written and illustrated by Kanoko Sakurakoji, Seirō Opera was serialized in Shogakukan's shōjo manga magazine Betsucomi from January 13, 2015 to November 13, 2019.
-Its chapters were collected in twelve tankōbon volumes released from October 26, 2015 to February 26, 2020.
+Written and illustrated by Kanoko Sakurakoji, Seirō Opera was serialized in Shogakukan's shōjo manga magazine Betsucomi from January 13, 2015, to November 13, 2019.
+Its chapters were collected in twelve tankōbon volumes released from October 26, 2015, to February 26, 2020.